RuqinZhang/HelloWorld/README.md

 2. Make sure you have Firefox browser and download geckodriver from the following links: https://github.com/mozilla/geckodriver/releases

-3. Unzip geckodriver and put it in to the following folder:
+3. Unzip geckodriver and put it into the following folder:
 ./Anaconda/Scripts

 **Part 2 - Use our GUI!**